quantsingularity/Nexora/code/README.md

-# Backend Directory
+# code Directory

 ## Overview

-The backend directory is the core of the Nexora system, containing all the source code for the backend components.
+The code directory is the core of the Nexora system, containing all the source code for the code components.
 This directory implements the clinical data processing pipelines, machine learning models, monitoring systems, and service interfaces that power the Nexora platform's healthcare analytics and prediction capabilities.

 ## Directory Structure

 ```
-backend/
+code/
 ├── compliance/
 │   └── phi_audit_logger.py
 ├── data/